 Conrad Schmidt, global research officer at CEB, is admittedly a data, survey and research fan.
 That is great news for CEB’s members as Conrad is responsible for the strategic oversight of CEB’s global research activities across the company, including CEB’s quarterly publication, Executive Guidance.
-In addition, Conrad directly oversees the firm’s India office and CEB’s executive networks in Asia.
+In addition, Conrad directly oversees CEB’s India office and its executive networks in Asia.

 Conrad holds a Ph.D. in Policy Analysis from the RAND Graduate School.
 In addition, Conrad received an M.P.A. from the John F. Kennedy School of Government at Harvard University and B.A. degrees in economics and political science with honors from the University of Minnesota.

 Outside of work Conrad enjoys being involved with his family and community.
 He is an avid sports fan.
 In fact, if he could have any job in the world, he would want to manage the salary cap for an NFL team, specifically the team from his home state, the Minnesota Vikings.